Emancipation of a Minor in Nevada

 You must file an Acceptance of Service or an Affidavit of Service for all of the people required to be served.
 Make sure all of the papers proving service are filed before your hearing.

 At the hearing, the judge will ask you some questions and decide whether to grant the emancipation.
 If the judge grants your request, you will need to provide a Recommendation and Decree of Emancipation to the judge to sign.
-You can fill out this form ahead of time and bring it with you to your hearing to speed up the process.

 After the judge signs the Recommendation and Decree of Emancipation, you must mail a copy of the order to all of the same people that you served in step 3.
 You must file a Notice of Entry of Order to notify everyone of the order and as proof that you served everyone.